RolandChristensen/developer-journal/_drafts/git.md

-## Viewing all commits
-* `git log` view the commits with the author and date of change
-* `git log --oneline` the commits are abbreviated on one line

-## View only the commits on the branch since it was created
-* `git log --oneline main..branch-name` displays only commits

-## Merge branch into another branch
+# Merge Branches
 Note: this is a bad idea when working with others.
 You should not be merging changes into "main" without going through a code review and additional quality gates.
+However, when working on a local repo by yourself, this is perfectly fine.

-1. `git checkout main` switch to the branch you want to merge the changes into
+1. `git checkout main` switch to the branch you want to merge the changes into.
-1. `git merge branch-name` merge the branch into the current branch you are on
+1. `git merge branch-name` merge the branch into the current branch you are on.
-1. `git branch -d branch-name` delete the branch now that you are done with it
+1. `git branch -d branch-name` delete the branch now that you are done with it.

+## How to Tell if a Branch has been Merged
+Scenario: you are checking to see what branches are on your local repository.
+`git branch` to see all the branches on your local and there is a branch in the list that shouldn't be there.
+You may remember working on the feature, but cannot rememeber if you merged it or not.
+You don't want to delete the branch unless you are sure you have merged it.

+A quick sanity check will help to ease your mind.
+1. `git checkout {parent-branch-name}` to checkout the parent branch you should have merged the feature branch into.
+1. `git branch --merged` to see all the branches that have been merged into the current checked out branch.
+This will tell you if you merged the branch, but not if there are additional commits or unfinished work on the feature branch that are not merged.

+Depending on your workflow the above may be enough for you to decide to delete it.
+That is up to you.
+For a complete and thorough check, please continue reading.

+First, you will want to check if you have any unfinished work in the questioned branch.
+1. `git checkout {branch-you-are-not-sure-about}`
+1. `git status` to see if you have unfinished work.

+If you have unfinished work, carefully examine what it is and decide if you need to finish it.
+(Search for "git diff" on this page for help.)

+If you do not have unfinished work, you will still want to check if you have any "committed" work that has not been merged.
+To check this locally you will need to be sure you have ***pulled*** the parent branch from the remote.
+It is possible that you merged the branch remotely, but have not ***pulled*** those changes down.
+1. `git checkout {parent-branch-name}`
+1. `git pull` or `git pull origin {parent-branch-name}` if you have not set the "upstream remote".
+1. `git log {parent-branch-name}..{branch-you-are-not-sure-about}` to see any commits on the feature branch that are not on the parent branch.
+Depending on your workflow, it could be that after merging you did additional work on the branch and have changes on it.

+If the output of the "log" command above is empty you have merged everthing into the parent branch and you can delete the branch in question.
+`git branch -d {branch-you-are-NOW-sure-about}`

+Otherwise, you will want to examine the commits on the feature branch to see what changes have been made and whether they need to be merged.
+If you are good at writing useful messages, you will most likely be able to tell what is in the commit and make a decision.
+`git log --oneline` to see the commit messages.

+If you still have any questions about a commit, follow these directions to examine the commit diff.
+1. `git log` to see the commits
+1. Drag your cursor to select the hash of the commit in question.
+1. Right click the selected area and select **Copy** from the context menu.
+1. `git show {hash-you-copied}` displays a diff of all the changes.
+(Right click and paste hash).
+1. Repeat for all the commits until you can make a decision about deleting this branch or finishing the work.